-Admission to the Adult Degree Program falls under the Transfer Student admission policies described on pages 6 and 7 of this Bulletin.
+Admission to the Adult Degree Program falls under the transfer student admission policies described on page 7 of this Bulletin.
 In addition, the program has set minimum requirements to ensure that the adult orientation of the program is maintained.

-Eligible students
+Eligible students:

-- Have completed a minimum of 24 transferable semester hours of college credit. - 2.
+- 1. Have completed a minimum of 24 transferable semester hours of college credit. - 2.
 Have work experience. - 3.
-Are at least 25 years of age. - Have a cumulative grade point average of 2.00 or higher on all previous college work.
+Are at least 25 years of age. - 4.
+Have a cumulative grade point average of 2.00 or higher on all previous college work.